Monsignor Bonner High School: The Augustinians in North America

 The order's North American foundation happened in 1796 when Irish friars arrived in Philadelphia.
 Michael Hurley was the first American to join the Order the following year.
 Friars established schools, universities, and other works throughout the Americas, also including Villanova University in Philadelphia (USA) and Merrimack College (USA).
 Malvern Preparatory School was founded in 1842 alongside Villanova University.
 By 1909, two Augustinian houses and a school had been established in Chicago, 1922 in San Diego, by 1925 a school in Ojai and Los Angeles; 1926 a school in Oklahoma; in 1947 a college in Massachusetts; in 1952 Austin Catholic Preparatory School in Detroit, Michigan (closed in 1978); in 1953 this school; 1959 a school in New Jersey, another in Reading (Massachusetts); and in 1962 a school in Illinois.

 The Augustinian Friars left campus and removed themselves from the day-to-day activities of the school at the end of the 2008-2009 academic school year.
 Due to the lack of priests in the Augustinian Order and the expense to the Province of Saint Thomas of Villanova, they decided to leave and focus on the remaining parishes, ministries, facilities, and educational institutions they serve.
 Many of Bonner's friars relocated to nearby Malvern Preparatory School.

+Campus

+The campus was adjacent to, but not within, the Drexel Hill census-designated place.
+It had a Drexel Hill postal address.